 Your location is crucial as this will dictate the likely acceptability of building a house in your garden.
-The planning policy documents on the local authority website will confirm whether your garden is within the limits to development boundary or is defined as countryside.
-This will give you an initial idea whether to pursue a building project or not.
+The planning policy documents on the local authority website will confirm whether your garden is within the limits to the development boundary or is defined as the countryside.
+This will give you an initial idea of whether to pursue a building project or not.

 Planning policies at local and national levels will prescribe the chances of your development being approved.
 Two of the most important factors are access and visibility.
 Can you achieve the requirements set by the highway authority within the land you own?
 Access to your current home was probably designed to accommodate one dwelling.
 An extra home will require improvements which include wider access and increased visibility splays.
 We advise speaking to a Highway Engineer or Consultant very early in the project to confirm the exact requirements.
 The bottom line is No Access = No Development.

 It is important to analyse the potential impact of your plans on neighbouring properties.
 Your local authority will have guidelines on the distances you must abide by to ensure any new development will have no overlooking or overbearing impact.
-One of the most common designs of housing in rear gardens is single storey, as this reduces any impact due to the reduced scale.
+One of the most common designs of housing in rear gardens is a single storey, as this reduces any impact due to the reduced scale.